 Another nice thing about this gadget is that it uses its own accelerometer to estimate your running cadence (and thus the efficiency of your training), which basically means that you don’t need foot pads any more to get the data.

 Most probably, you won’t be impressed with its low-resolution dial: compared to most modern “smart” watches it looks archaic at best, but it still does the job: all the information that is displayed on the LCD screen is clearly visible and easily readable thanks to large numerals and easy to understand pictograms.
 There is also a dedicated backlight push-piece at 4 o’clock for those who prefer to do their running at nights.

-Although this is clearly not a fashion accessory, it is still a pleasure to note that the watch looks quite nice.
-While many Japanese timekeepers of the same class often look like artifacts designed for a B-class sci-fi movie, this one makes an impression of a very well-designed object.
-I am not sure if I can call it ‘elegant’, but you clearly won’t be ashamed to be seen wearing this thing.
+Although this is not a fashion accessory, it is still a pleasure to note that the watch looks quite nice.
+While many Japanese timekeepers of the same class often look like artifacts designed for a B-class sci-fi movie, this one makes an impression of a well-designed object.
+I am not sure if I can call it ‘elegant’, but you won’t be ashamed to be seen wearing this thing.

 As usual, the watch is available only in two colors: black and white (pictured).
-The former is aimed for men and the latter with its softer and more comfortable silicone strap is clearly designed with ladies in mind.
+The former is aimed for men and the latter with its softer and more comfortable silicone strap is designed with ladies in mind.